-- Inventorying assets in the region that are available to support broadband deployment and access projects, including existing conduit, wireless sites and facilities, telecommunications and rail right of ways, major utility pole routes and fiber routes and nodes. - Development of a database and GIS map base cataloguing these assets, as well as other information such as demographics, anchor institutions and other high-capacity users, broadband availability and current facilities, geography and policy documents

-- A survey of trench, conduit, wireless and related policies and ordinances adopted by local governments and agencies, including development-related policies and general plans. - Review of statewide broadband planning and policies, and policies developed in other jurisdictions to develop benchmarks. - Drafts of peer-reviewed model policies that promote broadband development. - Ongoing workshops and briefings for the broadest range possible of telecommunications service providers, including incumbent and competitive carriers, mobile carriers, Internet service providers, middle mile companies, fixed wireless companies and others. - An ongoing initiative, led by regional economic development agencies, of identifying opportunities for broadband infrastructure deployment, including developing CASF and other grant applications.
+- Inventorying assets in the region that are available to support broadband deployment and access projects, including existing conduit, wireless sites and facilities, telecommunications and rail right of ways, major utility pole routes and fiber routes and nodes. - Development of a database and GIS map base cataloguing these assets, as well as other information such as demographics, anchor institutions and other high-capacity users, broadband availability and current facilities, geography and policy documents.
+This work will complement CPUC's mapping activities.
+The CPUC's mapping project primarily relates to service availability.
+Our database and mapping elements will primarily be concerned with physical assets such as fiber routes, conduit, poles, wireless sites, towers and other resources that can be used to support deployment of broadband facilities.
+The mapping data generated by CPUC will be integrated into the Access and Deployment Support Platform we develop, along with other generally available information such as census data and local planning documents. - A survey of trench, conduit, wireless and related policies and ordinances adopted by local governments and agencies, including development-related policies and general plans. - Review of statewide broadband planning and policies, and policies developed in other jurisdictions to develop benchmarks. - Drafts of peer-reviewed model policies that promote broadband development. - Ongoing workshops and briefings for the broadest range possible of telecommunications service providers, including incumbent and competitive carriers, mobile carriers, Internet service providers, middle mile companies, fixed wireless companies and others. - An ongoing initiative, led by regional economic development agencies, of identifying opportunities for broadband infrastructure deployment, including developing CASF and other grant applications.
 This effort will be supported over the long term by the access and deployment support platform described below.